i2p/i2p.www/i2p2www/blog/2024/03/29/many-masks-one-mind.draft.rst

 As a self-organizing peer-to-peer network, I2P relies on the routers participating in the network to have a way to share information about what is on the network and how to reach it.
 I2P routers achieve this information sharing using the NetDB, a DHT based on Kademlia but modified to work for I2P.
 The NetDB needs to share two main kinds of entries, "RouterInfos" which peers will use to communicate with other routers directly, and "LeaseSets" which other peers will use to communicate with I2P clients through anonymous tunnels.
-Routers are frequently commmunicating NetDB entries with eachother, either by sending the information to a Router or Client, or requesting information from a Router or Client.
+Routers are frequently commmunicating NetDB entries with eachother, either by sending the information to a router or client, or requesting information from a router or client.
 This means that the entries can arrive directly or indirectly, anonymously or non-anonymously, depending on the needs of the network and the capabilities of the client.
 However, as an anonymizing network, it's also important that it remain impossible for information sent anonymously to be requested back non-anonymously.
 It is also important and for information sent non-anonymously to be impossible to request back anonymously.
 If it becomes possible for either of those situations to occur, then a linking attack may be carried out which allows an attacker to determine if a clients and routers are sharing a common view of the NetDB.
 If it can be reliably determined that the 2 targets share a common view of the NetDB, then there's a very good chance they are on the same router, weakening the target's anonymity drastically.
-Because there are so few anonymyzing networks, and I2P is the only one where the routing table is shared via the operation of a DHT, this class of attack is all but unique to I2P and it's resolution is important to I2P's success.
+Because there are so few anonymizing networks, and I2P is the only one where the routing table is shared via the operation of a DHT, this class of attack is all but unique to I2P and it's resolution is important to I2P's success.
 {%- endtrans %}

 {% trans -%}
-Consider the following scenario: There is an I2P Router hosting an I2P client.
+Consider the following scenario: There is an I2P router hosting an I2P client.
 The router publishes a RouterInfo, and the I2P client publishes it's LeaseSet.
 Because they are both published in the NetDB, other I2P routers can query the NetDB to discover how to communicate with them.
 This is normal and essential to the operation of an overlay network of the type implemented by I2P.